fritzali/notes/MASS/Astrobiology/tutorial/README.md

 # Computational Astrobiology: Complete Course Lecture & Laboratory Notes

-## Part 1: Tutorials 1 through 6 (8 Laboratory Modules)

-This document contains detailed, comprehensive study and laboratory notes for the first half of the Computational Astrobiology course, compiled directly from the course curriculum syllabus guidelines and the programmatic execution of tutorials 1 through 6.

----

 ## Tutorial 1: Mapping the Cosmos — Gaia Data Extraction and Color-Magnitude Diagrams

 ### 1. Physical and Astronomical Background